-The work of the Justice and Security Sector encompasses projects on subjects ranging from criminal procedural rights, criminal detention, policing, terrorism, victims of crime, and regular updates on sources of data on hate incidents/crime against Jews and Muslims.
-This Sector is also responsible for the Agency's large-scale multi-country surveys on violence against women, including a specific survey on the experiences of women who've fled Ukraine, and for the Agency's surveys on discrimination and hate crime against Jews.
+The work of the Justice and Security Sector encompasses projects on subjects ranging from digitalisation of justice, criminal procedural rights, criminal detention conditions, victims of crime, policing and terrorism.
+This Sector is also responsible for the Agency's large-scale multi-country surveys on violence against women and for the Agency's surveys on discrimination and hate crime against Jews.